fabiottini/padfs/README.md

 In order to grant the consistency model, it does not provide a 100% availability.
 From a client perspective, the main operations on PADFS are uploading and downloading files and these are the requirements for their availability:

-    * Upload

-      The upload operation is available if the client is in the network-subset that contains the majority (at least 50%+1) of PADFS-nodes that are involved in the execution of the consensus problem for this operation.
+* Upload: The upload operation is available if the client is in the network-subset that contains the majority (at least 50%+1) of PADFS-nodes that are involved in the execution of the consensus problem for this operation.

-    * Download

-      The download operation is available if the client is in a network-subset in which there is at least one available PADFS-node that manages the file and at least one available PADFS-node that manage the metadata of that file.
+* Download: The download operation is available if the client is in a network-subset in which there is at least one available PADFS-node that manages the file and at least one available PADFS-node that manage the metadata of that file.

 Load balance
 ======